-From a small sidewalk for the do-it-yourselfer to the largest commercial jobs, Valley Block & Concrete’s commitment to customer service and quality has helped establish us as a leader in our industry.
+Whether you are a homeowner with a small project or you are undertaking a large commercial job, Valley Block & Concrete’s commitment to customer service and quality has helped establish us as a leader in our industry.
 We look forward to the opportunity to earn your business.

 Talking to you about your concrete project is the most important thing we do.
 Please call us at 907-376-4784 so we can help you.
 We look forward to answering your questions and earning your business.

 Frequently Asked Questions About Concrete

 How much does concrete cost.
 This is by far the most asked question we get each day.
 The answer is a bit more complicated than you might think.

 Would you believe that there are many types of concrete?
 It is important that you choose the correct type of concrete for your particular application.
 We would appreciate the opportunity to speak with you about your needs and help you make sure you are using the correct type of concrete.